 Once you get into the conversation and after you’ve shared relevant updates, you can ask for feedback and you may inquire about the interests and priorities of your counterpart.
 You get deep in the conversation with a high-value question like this, “I know you cared deeply about our mission and you want to see progress in this project.
 Tell me about a time when you saw your philanthropy has a great impact on our organization in the past.”
 With such a question, you encourage your donor to think positively about your organization.
 At the same time, you’re discovering how a successful relationship with this donor could be developed in the future.

-Number two, what to bring?
+What to bring?
 Bring anything you’ve promised or discussed in the past, such as an impact report or interesting article.
 Additionally, you should bring your case for support and/or a solicitation letter that includes information about why your organization, why it’s important and how specific funds would be used in advance to advance the mission of this organization.
 Finally, make sure you have a gift documentation form or a pledge card to confirm the donation if appropriate.
 Number three, how to manage the clock.
 Assume you have 45 minutes with your donor even if your meeting is scheduled for an hour.

 Start your meeting with some gentle icebreakers and warmup conversation then move into telling your counterpart the plan for your time together.
 By that time, you’ll likely have used 10 to 15 minutes of your meeting.
 Spend the remaining 15 to 20 minutes in discussion.
 Finally, make your solicitation when you have about 15 minutes left on the clock.
 This way, you’ll be able to have reestablished rapport, covered critical elements of the case for support, and ultimately come to the resolution that your prospective donor can have an impact with philanthropic support.